 There are not too many plants which would decorate your garden better than Hostas.
 Exquisitely beautiful and original, they create a very charming effect and bring diversity and a cheerful touch to your garden.

 Numerous benefits of this plant, like beauty, durability, hardiness, made it a number one selling plant in the US.
-Gardeners from all over the world give their preferences to Hosta plants, choosing them for border planting, background and ground cover planting, and also for brightening dark or shady gardens.
+Gardeners from all over the world give their preferences to buying Hosta plants, choosing them for border planting, background and ground cover planting, and also for brightening dark or shady gardens.

 Hosta foliage comes in four different varieties: white, yellow, green and blue.
 The size, texture and shape of the leaves are different as well.
 The surface of the leaf can be wavy, flat, curled, contorted etc.